 There are five levels of log level (ERROR, WARN, INFO, DEBUG, VERBOSE) are defined in android.util.Log class in Android.
-You should select the most appropriate method when using the an-
+You should select the most appropriate method when using the android.util.Log class to output log messages according to Table 4.8.1 which shows the selection standards of logging levels and methods.